ProtoShiva/movie-shop-redux/README.md

 const initialState = {
 cart:{}, //try not to make array to store items because in array to search smth, you have to loop whereas in object it is O(1) time
 }

+- when you dispatch an action, redux passes it in all reducers. that is why do not create same name actions

+but this can be useful also to create same actions name, depends on use case. if we want and action to trigger another action, then we can do so.

+- Redux encourages for using single 'store' you can use Zustand and other libraries if you want to work with multiple store

+- avoid putting form data in Redux

+# Redux Dev Tool

+in redux to enable redux dev tool, use a package import { composeWithDevTools } from "@redux-devtools/extension" and pass as an argument in createStore()

+basically you can control your actions, you can do time travel and know which action was fired when

+'Trace' option. here you can see your code

+to enable this use composeWithDevTools({trace:true, limit:10})

+**thunk** it is a function which execute a function after some delay